-The experienced attorneys at VanDerGinst Law have experience handling all types of truck accident cases and are prepared to zealously advocate for full and fair compensation for your claims.
+The experienced Illinois truck accident attorneys at VanDerGinst Law have experience handling all types of truck accident cases and are prepared to zealously advocate for full and fair compensation for your claims.

 In the worst commercial truck accidents, where the victim is killed as a result of the accident, the family of the victim can seek additional compensation for wrongful death.
 This includes the cost of final medical expenses, reasonable burial and funeral costs, and compensation for the loss of love, support, security, and companionship of their loved one.

 It is important to note that Illinois operates under a modified comparative fault standard for trucking accidents.
 This means that the court determines the degree of fault for every driver involved in the accident and reduces the overall award by that percentage.

 Under the modified standard, a driver found more at fault is also barred from recovering damages from any driver found less at fault.

 For example, if the victim of a truck accident has $100,000 in damages and is found ten percent at fault, the overall award is reduced to $90,000.
 In addition, the truck driver is barred from recovering damages because he was found ninety percent at fault for the accident.

 It is critical that you have an experienced personal injury attorney by your side to protect you from claims of fault in an Illinois truck accident.